Adnan Gabeljic

 Adnan Gabeljic (born 13 April 1992) is an American former soccer player who played as a forward.

-Career

 Club career

 Before the 2014 season, Gabeljic was drafted by American top flight side Sporting KC.
-After that, he signed for OKC Energy FC in the American third tier, where he made 2 league appearances and scored 0 goals.
-On 5 May 2014, Gabeljic debuted for OKC Energy FC during a 1–3 loss to Orlando City.
+After that, he signed for OKC Energy FC in the American third tier, where he made two league appearances.
+On 5 May 2014, he debuted for OKC Energy FC during a 3–1 loss to Orlando City.

 In 2014, Gabeljic signed for Croatian club Rudeš.
 Before the 2015 season, he signed for Sacramento Republic FC in the American third tier.
 Before the 2016 season, he signed for American fourth tier team San Francisco City FC.

 International career

 Gabeljic was eligible to represent Croatia internationally, having been born there and Bosnia and Herzegovina internationally through his parents.